There's no shortage of unique and amazing things to do in Colombia, including activities and attractions for all ages and budgets.

 Barrio Colombia, Las Palmas, La 70, and La 33 are some of the best places with nightclubs (discotecas) for travelers to party with the locals.

-The dress is casual at 95% of the places, with only a few, such as the Envy rooftop bar at The Charlee Hotel, enforcing a dress code (don't wear athletic sneakers).
+The dress is casual at most places, with only a few, such as the Envy rooftop bar at The Charlee Hotel, enforcing a dress code (don't wear athletic sneakers).

 The best time to go out is around 9 p.m. on a Saturday if you want to see the city begin to buzz with excitement.

-The nightlife in Medellin is inexpensive by U.S. standards, and bottle service in Colombia is the norm, not an ostentatious display of wealth as you find in major American cities.
+The nightlife in Medellin is inexpensive by U.S. standards, and bottle service in Colombia is the norm, not an ostentatious display as you find in American cities.

 A small bottle of rum or aguardiente, the local firewater, may set you back $20 and is typically split with whoever you're going out with.
 And if you're going solo, the beer is cheap, too!

-An organized rooftop pub crawl is a good option if you're traveling solo or would like to enjoy a night out with fellow travelers.
-Along the way, you'll enjoy some of the best views of the city at night.
+An organized rooftop pub crawl is a good option if you travel solo or want to enjoy a night out with fellow travelers.

 Heading to Medellin and need a place to stay?
 Check out our list of the best hostels in Medellin.